pgourlain/vscode_erlang/README.md

 ## Debug
 ![debug](images/vscode-erlang-debug.png)
-- Variables list is automatically refresh from the current scope
+- Variables list is automatically refreshed from the current scope
 - The process list contains an additional process for communication with vscode
 - Function Breakpoints are supported: use format module:function/arity
+- Conditional Breakpoints and Hit-Count Breakpoints are supported

 ## Debug arguments
 ![debug1](images/vscode-erlang-debug-args.png)